Tortious Assault: The Threat or Fear of Imminent Harmful Contact | Lynxs Paralegal

 Conclusion

-Tortious assault involves conduct that inflicts a reasonable fear of imminent harm within another person.
-If physical conduct actually does materialize, then the tortious assault has escalated into tortious battery.
+Assault involves conduct that raises a fear of imminent harm by physical conduct within another person.
+If actual physical conduct occurs, then the assault escalates into battery.

 At